CALL FOR ARTIST SUBMISSIONS 2018

 The artist is responsible for ALL shipping costs including return shipping of all unsold work and import/export duties and taxes.

-CCH Pounder portrays “Dr. Loretta Wade” on the CBS series, NCIS: NEW ORLEANS.
-Recent television appearances include the Syfy series, WAREHOUSE 13 and SONS OF ANARCHY on FX.
-Other projects include the feature films MORTAL INSTRUMENTS: CITY OF BONES, ORPHAN and AVATAR For seven years, Pounder portrayed "Claudette Wyms" on the critically acclaimed FX series, THE SHIELD, which earned her many accolades including an Emmy® nomination, the MIB Prism Award," two Golden Satellite Awards and the “Genii Excellence in TV Award.”
-Film credits include HOME AGAIN, RAIN, PRIZZI'S HONOR, POSTCARDS FROM THE EDGE, ROBOCOP 3, SLIVER, TALES FROM THE CRYPT: DEMON KNIGHT, FACE/OFF, END OF DAYS and her breakout role in BAGDAD CAFÉ.
-A graduate of Ithaca College, she received an Honorary Doctorate of Fine Arts from the school and was their 2010 Commencement Speaker.
-Pounder serves on the Board of the African Millennium Foundation and was a founding member of Artists for a New South Africa.
+CCH Pounder portrays “Dr. Loretta Wade” on the CBS series, NCIS: NEW ORLEANS and has recently made myriad television appearances Pounder serves on the Board of the African Millennium Foundation and was a founding member of Artists for a New South Africa.
 An advocate of the arts, she is active in the Creative Coalition and recent accolades for Pounder include the Visionary Leadership Award in Performing Arts from the Museum of the African Diaspora (MOAD) in San Francisco, 2015 Honoree at the Grand Performances Gala in Los Angeles, the 2016 SweetArts Performing Arts honoree from the Contemporary Arts Center in New Orleans and the National Urban League’s 2017 Women of Power Award.
-Pounder with husband Boubacar Kone created the Boribana Museum the first private contemporary museum in Dakar, Senegal which was gifted to that country in 2014.
-The Pounder Kone Art Space which she owned and ran for 15 years in Los Angeles introduced contemporary artists from the African Diaspora including Soly Cisse, Camara Gueye, Willie Bester and a host of contemporary artists from the African diaspora.
-She has collaborated with artist Yrneh Gabon Brown on several projects including “Visibly Invisible” at the California African American Museum and co curated for the Ardmore Project at the California Folk Art Museum.
+Pounder with husband Boubacar Kone created the Boribana Museum the first private contemporary museum in Dakar, Senegal, which was gifted to that country in 2014.
+The Pounder Kone Art Space, which she owned and ran for 15 years in Los Angeles, introduced contemporary artists from the African Diaspora including Soly Cisse, Camara Gueye, Willie Bester and a host of contemporary artists from the African diaspora.
 Part of her personal collection is on display at Xavier University in the exhibit “Queen” a satellite of Prospect 4.

-Past jurors have included Prospect.1 Founder and Curator Dan Cameron, Museum Director Billie Milam Weisman, Collector and Philanthropist Beth Rudin DeWoody, MacArthur Fellow John Scott, Whitney Trustee and Ballroom Marfa Co-founder Fairfax Dorn, NOMA Director Susan Taylor, artist Tony Fitzpatrick, Director of the Andy Warhol Museum Eric Shiner, Director of the National Art Gallery of the Bahamas and Founder and Artistic Director of the VOLTA Fair Amanda Coulson, Dishman Art Museum Director Megan Koza Young, ArtBridge Curator Jordana Zeldin, MoMA Board Member Lawrence Benenson, Brooklyn Museum of Art Board Member Stephanie Ingrassia, Collector Nick Mayor, Director of the Contemporary Arts Museum of Houston Bill Arning, Associate Curator at the Contemporary Jewish Museum (San Francisco) Anastasia James, Perez Art Museum (Miami) Director Franklin Sirmons, and prestigious collector Lester Marks (Houston).
+Past jurors have included Prospect.1 Founder and Curator Dan Cameron, Museum Director Billie Milam Weisman, Collector and Philanthropist Beth Rudin DeWoody, MacArthur Fellow John Scott, Whitney Trustee and Ballroom Marfa Co-founder Fairfax Dorn, NOMA Director Susan Taylor, artist Tony Fitzpatrick, Director of the Andy Warhol Museum Eric Shiner, Director of the National Art Gallery of the Bahamas and Founder and Artistic Director of the VOLTA Fair Amanda Coulson, Dishman Art Museum Director Megan Koza Young, ArtBridge Curator Jordana Zeldin, MoMA Board Member Lawrence Benenson, Brooklyn Museum of Art Board Member Stephanie Ingrassia, Collector Nick Mayor, Director of the Contemporary Arts Museum of Houston Bill Arning, Associate Curator at the Contemporary Jewish Museum (San Francisco) Anastasia James, Perez Art Museum (Miami) Director Franklin Sirmans, prestigious collector Lester Marks (Houston) and Joan Mitchell Center Director Gia Hamilton.